ctf-wiki/ctf-wiki/docs/pwn/linux/glibc-heap/unsorted_bin_attack.md

 ## Principle

-In [glibc](https://code.woboq.org/userspace/glibc/)/[malloc](https://code.woboq.org/userspace/glibc/malloc/)/[malloc.c](https `_int_malloc ` in ://code.woboq.org/userspace/glibc/malloc/malloc.c.html) has such a piece of code that will take the position of `bck-&gt;fd` when an unsorted bin is taken out.
+In  [glibc](https://code.woboq.org/userspace/glibc/)/[malloc](https://code.woboq.org/userspace/glibc/malloc/)/[malloc.c](https://code.woboq.org/userspace/glibc/malloc/malloc.c.html) , `_int_malloc ` has such a piece of code that will take the position of `bck-&gt;fd` when an unsorted bin is taken out.
 Write to the location of this Unsorted Bin.

 ```C